cssobj/cssobj/README.md

 Easy to plugin, and there're plenty of them.

-Virtual CSS middle format is JS object, thus can avoid the differences of CSS engines, dynamicly caculated.
+Virtual CSSOM middle format is JS object, thus can avoid the differences of CSS engines, dynamicly caculated.

 ## API